kamon/automation-cookbook/11-aws-using-terraform.md

 }
 ```

-A provider, in this case AWS, is responsible for creating and managing resources.
+A provider, in this case *AWS*, is responsible for creating and managing resources.
 See https://www.terraform.io/docs/providers/ for more information.

 The resource block defines a resource that exists within the infrastructure.
 It can be:
 * A physical component such as an EC2 instance,
 * An Heroku application,
 * ...

-2) The Terraform execution plan:
+### Run the Terraform execution plan

-In the same directory as the example.tf file you created, run "terraform plan".
+In the same directory as the *example.tf* file, we will use the "terraform plan" command.

 ```
 $ terraform plan